 Television airings of the classic Universal Monsters movies had given the franchise a renewed popularity in the 1960s.
 Having grown up with those films, Filmation producer Lou Scheimer decided to create a humorous homage to them.

 |Welcome to Horrible Hall.|

-Scheimer hired Rowan and Martin’s Laugh-In writers Jack Mendelsohn and Jim Mulligan to develop the series.
+Scheimer tasked Rowan and Martin’s Laugh-In writers Jack Mendelsohn and Jim Mulligan with developing the series.
 They ultimately settled on the scenario of a group of monsters living together in a castle and performing in a band.
-Initially, the castle, named Horrible Hall, was meant to be an inn that would be frequented by various guest monsters and ghouls resulting in the title Monster Inn; emphasizing both the setting and serving as a parody of the Laugh-In title, of which the show would take heavy influence from.
-There would also be a villain named Syndey Sneaking-Slyly trying to get to a treasure buried beneath the castle.
+Initially, the castle, named Horrible Hall, was meant to be an inn that would be frequented by various guest monsters and ghouls resulting in the title Monster Inn; emphasizing both the setting and serving as a parody of the Laugh-In title, of which the show would take heavy influence from in all its incarnations.
+There would also be a villain named Sydney Sneaking-Slyly trying to get to a treasure buried beneath the castle.
 Once that aspect was dropped, the name “The Kookie Spookies” was adopted for much of the show’s early production until they were forced to change it as it sounded too close to Hasbro’s short-lived “Kooky Spooky” toyline.
 Ultimately, the group and the show became “The Groovie Goolies” (the unique spelling designed to avoid any claims of copyright infringement from other companies; although the traditional “ghoul” did appear from time to time).

 |Frankie, Drac and Wolfie play for Bella, Orville, Hagatha, Hauntleory, Icky, Goo, Ratso and Batso.|